 Refers to persons for whom English is not their primary language and who have a limited ability to read, write, speak, or understand English.
 It includes people who reported to the U.S. Census that they speak English less than very well, not well, or not at all.

+Revision Date: Original Date:

-Original Date: Revision Date: Page 4 of 5 ority 11/7/2013 N/A 0
+Page 4 of 5 1.500

+N/A 11/7/2013

-endix A: VTA Title VI Policy and Adoption TITLE VI AND ENVIRONMENTAL JUSTICE POLICIES POLICY , 8.2
+TITLE VI AND ENVIRONMENTAL JUSTICE POLICIES Policy ,

 Document Number: AS-HR-PL-2582

 Version Number: 01